Jump down to:

 • We are designed to be upright, our bodies continually recentering plumb with the force of gravity like an upside-down pendulum, our skeleton doing most of the anti-gravity work, our muscles free to propel us in any direction without hesitation or preparation and available to create our actions in the world.

 • When we deviate from this dynamic upright organization frequently and repetitively, we build habits of resisting gravity with muscles, ligaments, and other soft tissue that isn’t designed for the job.
 Posture-related injury and pain arise over the years.
-Injury is far more likely as we lose agility & flexibility.
+Further injury is far more likely as we lose agility & flexibility.

 • Since the large muscles of the body are then tied up resisting gravity unnecessarily, we begin to habitually overuse smaller muscles to do the things we do, even when they’re powerful movements that would be better served by the “core.”
 These fine muscles and delicate joints often become injured.
 A common example is that people with foot, knee, hip, shoulder, wrist, or neck pain are often rigid in the large muscles of the torso.